scrapy/scrapy/docs/topics/request-response.rst

-There are some aspects of scraping, such as filtering out duplicate requests (see :setting:`DUPEFILTER_CLASS`) or caching responses (see :class:`~scrapy.downloadermiddlewares.httpauth.HttpAuthMiddleware`), where you need the ability to generate a unique key from a :attr:`~scrapy.http.Request` object, so that you can check if two different ``Request`` objects match.
+There are some aspects of scraping, such as filtering out duplicate requests (see :setting:`DUPEFILTER_CLASS`) or caching responses (see :class:`~scrapy.downloadermiddlewares.httpauth.HttpAuthMiddleware`), where you need the ability to generate a unique key from a :class:`~scrapy.http.Request` object, so that you can check if two different ``Request`` objects match.

-You often do not need to worry about request keys, the default request key builder (see :setting:`REQUEST_KEY_BUILDER`) works for most projects.
+You often do not need to worry about request keys, the default request key builder works for most projects.

 However, there is no universal way to generate a unique key from a request, because different situations require comparing requests differently.
 For